-Learn something new every day More Info... by email
+Learn something new every day

 In the United States and Canada, a high school diploma is required to become a recreational therapy assistant.
 Most states also require secondary training such as an associate's or bachelor's degree from an accredited college or university, as well as state mandated professional testing.
-In Canada, post-secondary training at public universities leads to a therapy assistant diploma.
+In Canada, post-secondary training at public universities can lead to a therapy assistant diploma.
 In Europe and Asia, similar post-secondary training programs prepare candidates to work in this job.

-Basic knowledge of the human body and its associated mechanics of movement, as well as knowledge of human growth and development, are required to be a successful recreational therapy assistant.
-Other necessary skills include the ability to observe and report patient behavior as it relates to the patient's participation in their prescribed care, and the ability to foster positive relationships with the patient and his or her family or support network.
-Many recreational therapists begin their careers working as assistants first.
+There are also a couple of core skills that are often advantageous.
+Basic knowledge of the human body and its associated mechanics of movement, as well as knowledge of human growth and development, are often really useful if not outright required.
+Other necessary skills include the ability to observe and report patient behavior as it relates to the participation in prescribed care, and the ability to foster positive relationships with patients and their families.